gerritgr/LumPyQest/README.md

 LumPy is written in Python 3 (requiring SciPy) and published under GPL v3 license.

-As input, the tool takes model descriptions (containing degree distribution, rules, time horizon, etc.) and outputs the lumped (or original) equations in the form of a standalone python script.
-One can specify an arbitrary number of labels and rules.
+As input, the tool takes model descriptions (containing degree distribution, rules, time horizon, etc.) and outputs the lumped (or original) equations in the form of a standalone Python script.
 ## Installation
 ------------------
-We recommend Python 3.5.2.
+We recommend Python 3.6.
 ##### Requirements:

 Packages can be installed with